bkuhlmann/archiver/README.md

 # Requirements

 0. A UNIX-system capable of running rsync.
-0. Knowledge of shell scripts.
-0. Knowledge of SSH and authorized_keys.
+0. Knowledge of shell scripts, cron, and SSH.

 # Setup